-	An Engineer's inspection, a condo inspection, and a termite inspection.
+An Engineer's inspection, a pre-purchase condo inspection, and a termite inspection.
 You receive four reports: an onsite verbal report, an onsite written report, an emailed written report, and a termite report.
-Call 800.605.1500 if you have questions.
+Call 800.605.1500 or 646.757.4500 if you have questions.
 We are happy to help you.

 Condo Inspection Information

-Heimer Engineering is a professional condo inspection company.
-The company has performed over 80,000 inspections over 40 years.
+Heimer Engineering is a professional condo inspection firm.
+The company has performed over 80,000 inspections.
 With a staff of experienced Licensed Engineers, your condo inspection needs can be quickly accommodated.